MATH3130 (Introduction to Linear Algebra)

 religious obligations, have conflicts with scheduled exams, assignments or

 required attendance.
-In this class, you should notify your instructor of
+In this class, you should inform your professor of any

 - Student Classroom and Course-Related Behavior